 All families wishing to receive rental assistance through a LACDA rental assistance program are initially placed on the Preliminary Registration Waiting List, which is essentially an interest list.
 Families are placed on the Preliminary Registration Waiting List according to the LACDA's local preferences and then by date and time of registration.
-Preliminary information regarding the family's address, income, family composition, and disability status is collected.
-However, this information is not verified until the family is placed on the Active Waiting List.
 Applicants receive a confirmation letter that their name has been placed on the Preliminary Registration Waiting List.